Policy and Advocacy

 Stay Informed 2025 Nevada Legislature

+For a listing of planning-oriented bills and bill requests APA Nevada is following for its members, please see our list below for updates.
 This list will be updated periodically throughout the session, with bill results distributed to the Northern and Southern section for post-Legislative discussions.
 Here’s some additional useful links and information:

 - Nevada Legislature’s 83rd Session Website